raxonpc/MeetingApp/README.md

 MeetingApp is an open-source and cross-platform application, which simplifies the process of arranging business meetings.

+(NOTE - the project lacks an interactive example.
+It is meant to be used solely as a library)

 ## Table of Contents

 - [MeetingApp](#meetingapp)